carlosflorencio/intshop_admin/README.md

 - gulp (will start all tasks and watch files to compile on change also reloads the browser)

 ### Todo
-- Add gulp task to minify the styles and scripts for production
+- Deliverys / Order page, make print styles